cconrady/Data-Animation-in-R/README.md

 - Starting in February and heading into March, there is a large increase in China of new confirmed cases per day.
 This peaks in February and steadily reduces heading into April.

-- Europe becomes the new epicenter of COVID-19 by the end of March as daily confirmed cases spike in Italy, Spain, Germany and the UK.
+- Europe becomes the new epicenter of COVID-19 by the end of March as daily confirmed cases spike across Italy, Spain, Germany and the UK.

 - The United States replaces Europe as the epicenter of COVID-19, experiencing the highest spike in daily confirmed cases of all countries considered.